 We are now in a world that has shifted massively to online work and online communication.
 Many experts theorize that the issues tied to the expansion of remote work is less a lack of access to high speed internet and more of an organizational change issue.
 As many companies are forced to work from home due to the ongoing pandemic, they must adapt and figure out ways to make it all work.
 Something that has never been done before.

 Companies such as Microsoft, Amazon and Google have since allowed workers to telecommute into 2021.
-We see no sign of this slowing down given the state of the world.
+I see no sign of this slowing down given the state of the world.
 A recent study highlights that up to two-thirds of managers who offer telecommuting flexibility report that employees who work from home are actually more productive overall.
 And by 2028, it is estimated around 73% of all departments will have remote workers.

 As millennials slowly take over America’s workforce, companies are increasingly offering perks that will appeal to them.
 And flexible working hours is among the top features that millennials look for.

 Many employers are slowly starting to see the light and embrace flexible work hours.
-A tipping point is coming, and as companies start figuring out the logistics of every single employee working from home, we could see a future where office work is considered almost obsolete.
+A tipping point is coming, and as companies start figuring out the logistics of every single employee working from home, I could see a future where office work is considered almost obsolete.